sentry-demos/tracing/README.md

 1. `make docker_compose`
 docker-compose down

+The dockerfile uses whatever is in `./react/build` so make sure you have an updated build.

 #### Dev - without docker
 1. `cd ./react && npm run deploylocal`
 2. `cd ./flask && make deploy`